 What is it?

-A Central Bank Digital Currency (CBDC) is the digital form of a country’s fiat currency.
-Instead of printing money, the central bank issues electronic coins backed by the full faith and credit of the government.
+A Central Bank Digital Currency (CBDC) is the digital form of a country’s fiat currency that is also a claim on the central bank.
+Instead of printing money, the central bank issues electronic coins or account backed by the full faith and credit of the government.

 Why is it different than my credit card?

-CBDCs are the liability of the central bank, which means the bank must maintain reserves and deposits to back it up, rather than a private bank.
+CBDCs are the liability of the central bank, which means the government must maintain reserves and deposits to back it up, rather than a private bank.

 But don’t digital currencies already exist?